GoogleChromeLabs/chrome-for-testing/README.md

 ## Support

-- For bug reports with the CfT dashboard and/or API (i.e. the code in this repository): [File an issue](https://github.com/GoogleChromeLabs/chrome-for-testing/issues)
+- For bug reports with the CfT dashboard and/or API (i.e. the code in this repository): [file an issue](https://github.com/GoogleChromeLabs/chrome-for-testing/issues)
 - For bug reports with any of the CfT binaries: File an issue for [Headless](https://goo.gle/headless-bug), [ChromeDriver](https://crbug.com/chromedriver/new), [CfT](https://goo.gle/cftbug), or https://crbug.com/new for anything else
 - For questions: Stack Overflow (unofficial), use the [`chrome-for-testing`](https://stackoverflow.com/questions/tagged/chrome-for-testing) tag